 A patient must visit a general practitioner who will assess the BMI status and conduct preliminary tests to determine if the candidate should consult a bariatric surgeon.
 A bariatric surgeon will consider various patient factors and discuss the most suitable surgical option with the patient.

 What are the screening tests and investigations before the surgery?

 Once a patient qualifies for a bariatric surgery, s/he will undergo various lab tests and screening exams before the surgery.
-There could be restriction on diet and medications and the patient may be counselled to start a physical activity regimen.
+There could be a restriction on diet and medications and the patient may be counseled to start a physical activity regimen.